 Is Delta-8 Legal in Alabama?

 If you love marijuana but don’t live in a legal state, you may be interested in Delta-8-THC (delta-8).
-Thanks to a loophole in the law, delta-8 products – which will get you high! – are legal across much of the United States.
+Thanks to a loophole in the law, delta-8 products will get you high! – are legal across much of the United States.
 But is delta-8 legal in Alabama?

 Delta-8 is legal in Alabama under state and federal law.
 Alabama does not impose any restrictions on delta-8 and is therefore legal to possess, use, purchase, distribute, and sell.
 Alabama lawmakers have explored banning delta-8 but have so far been unsuccessful.
 Since marijuana is illegal in Alabama, legislators could try to ban psychoactive delta-8 products in the future.

 Are you wondering why delta-8 is allowed in a state like Alabama?
-Keep reading to learn more about the legal status of delta-8 in the Yellowhammer State and the future prospects of this hot new hemp-based high.
+Keep reading to learn more about the legal status of delta-8 in the Yellowhammer State and the prospects of this hot new hemp-based high.

 Delta-8 State Law in Alabama